danbev/learning-ai/notes/state-space-models.md

 ## State Space Models (SSM)
-State of a system is the set of variables which as some point in time, together with the inputs to the system, completely determines the behaviour of the system.
+State of a system is the set of variables which at some point in time, together with the inputs to the system, completely determines the behaviour of the system.

 SSM is a broad class of models that can be used to describe the behaviour of a system over time and used in various domains such as control theory, robotics, and machine learning.

 #### Structured State Space Models (S4)
 Is a type of SSM that is speciallized for the domain of deep learning and sequential modeling.

-Simliar to RRNs, S4 models are designed to process sequential data specifically where the order of input matters (nlp, audio signal processing).
+Simliar to RNNs, S4 models are designed to process sequential data specifically where the order of input matters (NLP, audio signal processing).
+And the S4 would be used in place of a convolutional layer in a CNN, or the attention mechanism in a transformer.
+So if we have a LLM we would have have the SSM where we would see the attention layer(s) in a Transformer architectures.
+These are sometimes called Deep SSMs.

 Both architectures maintain a form of state across time steps.
 In RNNs, this is the hidden state, while in S4 models, it's the state vector `x`.